Dana Sue Gray: Norma Davis

-Norma Davis, 86, is thought to be Gray's first victim.
-Because of the lack of evidence Gray was never convicted of killing her.
+Norma Davis, 86, is thought to have been Gray's first victim.
+Due to the lack of evidence, Gray was never convicted of killing her.
 Davis was the mother-in-law of the woman (Jeri Davis) who married Gray's father, Russell Armbrust, in 1988.
 Jeri Davis' first husband, Bill Davis, was Norma Davis' son.
 Davis died in the early 1980s, and his widow eventually married Armbrust.

-Jeri Davis continued to care for her elderly mother-in-law, even after she remarried.
+Jeri Davis continued to care for her elderly mother-in-law even after she remarried.
 Gray knew Norma Davis very well.
-On February 16, 1994, Davis had been dead for two days when she was found by her neighbor, Alice Williams.
-Davis had a wood handled utility knife sticking out of her neck, and a fillet knife sticking out of her chest.
+On February 16, 1994, Davis had been dead for two days when she was found by a neighbor, Alice Williams.
+Davis had a wood-handled utility knife sticking out of her neck and a fillet knife sticking out of her chest.
 Other than a broken fingernail, she had no other marks.
 A bloodied afghan lay at her feet.
 Detectives learned that there was no forced entry into the house.

 Detectives were informed that she always kept her door locked unless she was expecting a visitor.
 Williams stated she could not remember Davis mentioning she was expecting company.
 Detectives found a Nike shoe print pointed toward the kitchen.
 They also found Davis' $148 Social Security check.
 On the first floor of Davis' condo, a smear of blood was found on an armchair.
-A ripped out phone cord was also found.
+A ripped-out phone cord was also found.

 June Roberts

-June Roberts, 66, was killed on February 28, 1994.
+Gray killed June Roberts, 66, on February 28, 1994.
 Roberts, like Norma Davis, lived in the gated community of Canyon Lake.
-Gray had visited Roberts one day claiming she wanted to borrow a book about controlling a drinking problem.
+Gray had visited Roberts one day, claiming she wanted to borrow a book about controlling a drinking problem.
 Roberts let Gray into her house.
 While Roberts searched for the book, Gray unplugged Roberts' phone, both the straight cord and the curly cord.
-She then used the curly cord to strangle Roberts.
-When Roberts was dead, Gray rifled through her credit cards, stealing two.
-An hour later, Gray went on a massive shopping spree at an upscale shopping center in Temecula.
+She used the telephone cord to strangle Roberts.
+Gray then rifled through Roberts' credit cards, stealing two, and went on a massive shopping spree at an upscale shopping center in nearby Temecula.

 Dora Beebe

-On March 16, 1994, Gray killed Dora Beebe, 87.
+On March 16, 1994, Gray killed Dora Beebe, 87, of Sun City, California.
 A few minutes after Beebe came home from a doctor's appointment, Gray pulled up in front of Beebe's house.
 Gray knocked on Beebe's door and asked Beebe for directions.
 Beebe invited Gray inside to look at a map.
-Once inside Gray attacked and killed Beebe.
+Once inside, Gray attacked and killed Beebe.
 Beebe was found later that day by her boyfriend of eight years, Louis Dormand.
-An hour later, Gray used Beebe's credit card to go on a shopping spree.
+An hour later, Gray used Beebe's credit card and checkbook to go on a shopping spree.